cosmos/cosmos-sdk/docs/building-modules/genesis.md

 ## Type Definition

-The subset of the genesis state defined from a given module is generally defined in a `internal/types/genesis.go` file, along with the `DefaultGenesis` and `ValidateGenesis` methods.
-The struct defining the subset of the genesis state defined by the module is usually called `GenesisState` and contains all the module-related values that need to be initialized during the genesis process.
+The subset of the genesis state defined from a given module is generally defined in a `./internal/types/genesis.go` file, along with the `DefaultGenesis` and `ValidateGenesis` methods.
+The struct defining the module's subset of the genesis state is usually called `GenesisState` and contains all the module-related values that need to be initialized during the genesis process.

-See an example of `GenesisState` type definition from the [nameservice tutoria](https://github.com/cosmos/sdk-application-tutorial/blob/master/x/nameservice/genesis.go#L10-L12).
+See an example of `GenesisState` type definition from the [nameservice tutorial](https://github.com/cosmos/sdk-application-tutorial/blob/master/x/nameservice/genesis.go#L10-L12).

+Next we present the main genesis-related methods that need to be implemented by module developers in order for their module to be used in Cosmos SDK applications.

 ### `DefaultGenesis`